 Because of its smooth interface with SharePoint, this BPM software has become the go-to business process management tool for enterprises that use SP as their document management system.

 Getting started with this BPM tool is quite simple and takes very little effort.
-After a few days of training, you will be ready to begin your intelligent process automation adventure.
+After a few days of training, you will be ready to begin your process automation adventure.
 It is most effective when documents must be circulated amongst team members or departments.

 Even though it is not widely recognized, I recommend giving it a shot.